charlesxwang/Image_Classifier/README.md

 MODEL_DIRECTORY is the folder where you have your trained model saved.

-You need also to specify the name of your model file by --model_file <MODEL_FILE_NAME> if the name of your model file is not the default "classifier.h5".
+You need also to specify the name of your model file by --modelFile <MODEL_FILE_NAME> if the name of your model file is not the default "classifier.h5".

-You can specify the name of classes like this --class_names <CLASS_A> <CLASS_B> ...
+You can specify the name of classes like this --classNames <CLASS_A> <CLASS_B> ...

 ### Example 1: Roof type classification